administer-org/documentation/v2/tutorials/app-quickstart.md

 If you followed the [structure](app-quickstart#section-i-basic-setup-structure) from earlier, you should have a folder with another module.
 You can pass that module's function (or any other for that matter) through.

 It returns three parameters but for the sake of simplicity we do not go into those here.
 Please refer to the [Bootstrap API.](../apps/types/richconfig.md#bootstrap)

+Now that you have a working server app, you're ready to [bring it to the client!](/v2/tutorials/client-quickstart.md)